BenMurphyUK/MeterReadings/README.md

 - Implement Clean Architecture design pattern (especially if the scope was bigger; to benefit from CQRS, Mediatr, FluentValidation)
 - Unit tests
 - Better exception handling (improves security, do not show stack traces!)
+- Append "Utc" to DateTime references (variables, database fields, etc.) to ensure clarity on time zones

 ### Assumptions Made